RootLeo00/rfdia-lectures/doc/1e-answers/Transformers.md

 c) redo the training but with the ViT-S pretrained on ImageNet
 d) Comment the final results and provide some ideas on how to make transformer work on small datasets.
 You can take inspiration from some recent work. \\
 --> Transformers as many NNs are overparametrized for small datasets and we have to rely on regularization techniques (e.g. early stopping, dropout,...) or increase the number of training samples (e.g. training augmentations, pre-training on a different dataset and finetuning afterwards (transfer learning),...)

+#TODO run the notebook in the gpus

+#TODO : check the questions